agkozak/zsh-z/README.md

     <summary>Here are the latest features and updates.</summary>

 - Unreleased
+    + A bug was fixed which was preventing ranks from being incremented.
     + `--add` has been made to work with relative paths and has been documented for the user.
 - October 14, 2021
     + Completions were being sorted alphabetically, rather than by rank; this error has been fixed.